nathanielrb/time-in-microKanren/paper.md

     (and p (force p))))
 ```

-We can see its internal workings through a simple example.
+Here is a simple example that demonstrates its internal workings.

 ```
 (define *db* 1)